 Idiorrhythmic technologist and high-performance systems architect.
 Inveterate entrepreneur with a focus on areas where new developments make novel businesses feasible.
 Proven builder and leader of highly effective teams.
 Demonstrated ability to recruit, motivate, and inspire technical staff.
 Builder of engineering organizations which collaborate effectively with the entire business.
 Motivated by making progress.
+My superpower is framing.

 Intimate experience with: